nomad-coe/nomad-visu/README.md

 [![Documetation]()]()
 [![Python package]()]()

-This is plot/visualizer widget for atomistic structures which can be used in Jupyter Notebooks and JupyterLab
+This is plot/visualizer widget for atomistic structures which can be used in Jupyter Notebooks.

 ## Installation